kasper/phoenix/README.md

 Once complete, you will find a newly built Phoenix app in `build/Release/`.
 After this, you can follow the normal install guide.

+To create a debug build, simply change the `-configuration` flag to "Debug":

+    xcodebuild -workspace Phoenix.xcworkspace \
+                   -scheme Phoenix \
+                   -configuration Debug \
+                   SYMROOT="$PWD/build/" \
+                   clean build

+This will place a debug build of the app in `build/Debug`.

 Phoenix manages dependencies with [CocoaPods](https://cocoapods.org).
 Note that you do not need CocoaPods for basic development.
 However, if you want to install new pods or update existing ones, you will also need:

 4. [Ruby](https://www.ruby-lang.org) (2.7.4 or higher), it is recommended that you manage Ruby versions with for instance [rbenv](https://github.com/rbenv/rbenv/)